 Now think about an open-store remodel when you’re only allowed a seven-hour shift.
 Productivity will suffer in all situations, but it certainly becomes more obvious when timing is critical.

-So, teach your guys to think while they push that grinder, plan their next task and watch the dominos fall ….
+The concrete polishing domino effect can affect us all.
+So, teach your guys to think while they push that grinder, plan their next task and watch the dominoes fall.